 Check the chain for stiff link pins or wear and dirt.
-Clean and lubricate the chain (see section Five easy fixes).
+Clean and lubricate the chain (see section Five easy fixes every rider should know on page 45).

 Accessories

 Check all accessories to make sure they're correctly and securely attached.